DumDumin/controlcomponent/README.md

 Compile the project by running `dotnet build`
 Use the resulting .dll files in your project to access control component feature of this library.

 By extending the OperationMode class and overriding the state specific methods, you can inject your own logic and encapsulate it in a BaSys ControlComponent.
 Create or extend the ControlComponent class and pass OperationModes and OrderOutputs to it.

+To use an OrderOutput you have three options:
+1. Pass a ControlComponent to the using ControlComponent on creation.
+In the constructor you can then create an Orderoutput with that ControlComponent.
+2. Pass the is of a ControlComponent to the using ControlComponent.
+In the constructor you can then create an Orderoutput and configure it via a IControlComponentProvider.
+3. Pass an already configured or not configured OrderOutput to the ControlComponent on creation.
+This is the best method if FrameControlComponents should be used.

 You can find an example [here](https://git.rwth-aachen.de/tobias.rink/pts) in the PTS.ControlComponents project.